apacheignite/documentation/basic-concepts/ignite-life-cycle.md

   ]
 }
 [/block]
-`GridLifeCycleBean` can also configured programmatically the following way:
+`LifeCycleBean` can also configured programmatically the following way:
 [block:code]
 {
   "codes": [